 Hi, my name is Thom Dixon.

-I’m a software engineer based in Seattle with over 7 years of professional experience and an additional 6 contributing to open source projects as a hobby.
+I’m a software engineer based in Seattle with over 8 years of professional experience and an additional 6 before that contributing to open source projects as a hobby.

-My time at both small startups and large corporations has enabled me to become a proficient full-stack developer, but secure distributed systems and infrastructure are my specialties.
+My time at both small startups and large corporations has enabled me to become a proficient full-stack developer, but building distributed systems and infrastructure that focus on security and privacy are my specialties.

 - Oracle Cloud Infrastructure

-- Designed, implemented, and am driving the adoption of an SSH Certificate-based solution for automated service accounts.
+- Designed, implemented, and drove the adoption of an SSH Certificate-based solution for automated service accounts.

-- Own and maintain an authentication and authorization sidecar that permits service owners to quickly meet and maintain security and compliance requirements.
+- Owned and maintained an authentication and authorization sidecar that permitted service owners to quickly meet and maintain security and compliance requirements.

-- Key contributor to numerous internal security projects involving managing and enforcing access control policies for internal operators across a large, heterogenous cloud enviornment.
+- Key contributor to numerous internal security projects involving managing and enforcing access control policies for internal operators across a large, heterogeneous cloud environment.

 - Security Software Engineer, June 2016 - April 2018